webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates a Creating sub-account model.
+// Create a Creating sub-account model.
 $model = new CreatingSubAccountRequest();
 $model->setNewPseudo("pseudo");
 $model->setNewPass("pass")

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->creatingSubAccount($model);

 // Handle the response.